HISPlayer/UnrealWindows-SDK/setup-guide.md

 </p>

 ## Setting up PCM Audio Data
 It is possible to retrieve the PCM data of a stream at runtime.
-To start the retreival process, call the **HISPlayer Start PCM Data Process** function.
+To start the retrieval process, call the **HISPlayer Start PCM Data Process** function.
 To stop the process, call the **HISPlayer Stop PCM Data Process**.
 It is important to stop the process before releasing the player.

 <p align="center">
 <img src="./images/PCM.png">